 Little Italy, Manhattan

 Little Italy was once home to over 40,000 Italian immigrants, making it one of the largest and most lively immigrant communities in New York City.
 Its larger than life personalities and mobsters inspired the fascination of the American public.
 Little Italy native and director, Martin Scorsese, set his critically acclaimed first feature film, Mean Streets, in the neighborhood, and it’s featured in Francis Ford Coppola’s Godfather films.
-Today, Little Italy has shrunk to little more than a city block due to many Italian families moving away and Chinatown’s rapid nearby growth.
-Still, the area has a unique charm, fantastic Italian eateries, and the yearly Feast of San Gennaro, which pulls in Italians and tourists alike.
+Today, Little Italy has shrunk to little more than a city block due to many Italian families moving away and nearby Chinatown’s rapid growth.
+Still, the area has a unique charm, fantastic Italian eateries and the yearly Feast of San Gennaro, which pulls in Italians and tourists alike.

 Bonus: Italian-American Language

-The Italian-American families in Little Italy and New Jersey are famous for their bizarre versions of the Italian language; Italian “Capicola" is Italian-American “Gabagool."
+The Italian-American families in Little Italy and New Jersey are famous for their bizarre versions of the Italian language; Italian “Capicola” is Italian-American “Gabagool.”
 What accounts for this incredible dissimilarity?
 Much of the Italian immigration came from southern Italy.
 These immigrants poured into New York and New Orleans with their own unique regional dialects, which they passed on to their children.
-Back in Italy, however, the country underwent revolutionary changes in 1871 as northern Italian powers unified Italy’s independent regions under one flag and one language: “standard Italian" (Dante’s Tuscan Italian).
+Back in Italy, however, the country underwent revolutionary changes in 1871 as northern Italian powers unified Italy’s independent regions under one flag and one language: “standard Italian” (Dante’s Tuscan Italian).
 All Italians speak more or less the same standard language now, while their American counterparts still speak remnants of the old dialects.
-In some sense, Italian-American is the more authentically Italian language than modern Italian is!

-How to speak like a Little Italy Paisan
+How To Speak Like A Little Italy Paisan

 Italian is a fluid and lyrical language, which is why vowels are added and dropped from words according to what will flow better with the next word.
 Think of the stereotypical and silly, “It’s a-me, Mario!”
 The “a” is added because flowing from consonant to vowel is much smoother than the alternative: “It’s me, Mario.”
 But there’s more to it than throwing in vowels at random.
 Normal “O” portions of words are elongated to sound like “Oooh.”
 Additionally, Italian-Americans substitute “hard consonants,” which vibrate the vocal cords, for “soft consonants,” which do not.
 For example, touch your Adam’s apple and make a “kuh” sound, then make a “guh” sound.
 You should feel your throat vibrate only for the “guh.”